anonHan/anonHan/Readme.md

 ## Hi there 👋

 ### About Me:
 I'm **Sahil**, a data scientist with over 2 years of experience in the field.
 I specialize in turning complex data into actionable insights using advanced analytical techniques and machine learning.
-My passion lies in uncovering hidden patterns and making data-driven decisions by taking jupter notebook experimentation to Produciton grade systems.
+My passion lies in uncovering hidden patterns and making data-driven decisions by taking jupter notebook experimentation to Production grade systems.

 ### 🛠️ Tech Stack
 <p align="left">